 But it’s worth remembering that not all VR games are made equal.
-Some HTC Vive games are better than others, however, so we’ve taken the time to pick out the best of the best, so you can just jump right in and start enjoying your headset and not waste time on low-quality gaming experiences.
+Some HTC Vive games are better than others.
+With that in mind, we’ve taken the time to pick out the best of the best, so you can jump right in and start enjoying your headset and not waste any time on low-quality gaming experiences.

-Here are the best available games for HTC Vive and HTC Vive Pro right now, as well as a few upcoming games that you won’t want to miss.
+Here are the best available games for the HTC Vive family of headsets right now, as well as a few upcoming games that you won’t want to miss.

 To put it simply, Beat Saber is what it would be like to be a Jedi sucked into Tron to play Dance Dance Revolution.
 If that sounds like a wild amalgam, that’s because it is: Beat Saber has players slashing with lightsabers to a musical track.
-Neon is everywhere, and blocks and obstacles fly at the player, requiring rhythmic slashing and careful dodging throughout.
+Neon is everywhere, and blocks and obstacles fly at the player, requiring rhythmic slashing, expert saber manipulation and careful dodging throughout.

 Although it was in an early access state for a long time, Beat Saber is now an official release and can boast “Overwhelmingly Positive” reviews in Steam.
-The game comes with music tracks and levels made by the developers, but for gamers that want a bit more variety, mods support custom tracks and levels
+The game comes with music tracks and levels made by the developers, but for gamers that want a bit more variety, mods support custom tracks and levels.

 Hellblade: Senua's Sacrifice

 Initially a console and PC hit, Hellblade: Senua's Sacrifice is an example of a game that transfers extremely well to VR.
 In fact, in some cases playing this game in VR even enhances the experience so if you've already played it and enjoyed it, it could be worth going in for another round.